Cervical Cancer

 That was twelve weeks, I think probably I could have gone back a little bit earlier.
 But I think once, you mustn't rush too quickly to get back to it because once you're back in work, you're back in work and people will make allowances for you but really, and especially with my job, you're on your feet, once you're back you have to be back and be fully recovered.
 So I wouldn't rush to go back, take, take that time.
 And do nice things, don't feel guilty about being off work.
 Do nice things, go to the beach, go for a walk you don't have to adopt a sick role and be in the house all the time.

-Neither woman experienced any long term side effects.
-One said she had a very small scar which was hardly noticeable, the other had only needed three or four small stitches.
+Neither of the women interviewed experienced any long-term side effects after surgery.
+One said she had a very small scar which was 'hardly noticeable' and the other had 'only needed 3 or 4 small stitches'.

 One of the women we interviewed was undergoing fertility investigations at the time that she was diagnosed with cancer.
-She explained that after three failed IVF treatments she is pleased she was able to have the option to have a trachelectomy because she would have found a radical hysterectomy very hard to come to terms with.
+She explained that after 3 failed IVF treatments she was pleased she was able to have the option to have a trachelectomy because she would have found a radical hysterectomy 'very hard to come to terms with'.

-The other women had two children after her treatment; the first was born just over a year after her trachelectomy.
-She describes her feelings during her first pregnancy and explains that both her children were delivered safely.
+The other women had 2 children after her treatment; the first was born just over a year after her trachelectomy.
+She described her feelings during her first pregnancy and explained that both her children were delivered safely.

 She describes how she felt during her two successful pregnancies after having a radical...